At a glance

 5. What does basil do for your body?

-Basil is a rich source of a variety of vitamins, minerals, and phytonutrients that can support overall health and reduce the risk of diseases, including cardiovascular conditions such as hypertension.
+Basil is a rich source of various vitamins, minerals, and phytonutrients that can support overall health and reduce the risk of diseases, including cardiovascular conditions such as hypertension.

 6. Is it okay to eat basil every day?

-Yes, it’s safe to incorporate basil daily into your routine as part of nutritious and balanced meals.
-However, consuming excessive amounts of basil or overusing basil essential oils may negatively impact blood pressure and increase the risk of bleeding in those taking blood-thinning medications.
+Yes, it’s safe to incorporate basil into your daily routine as part of a nutritious and balanced meal.
+However, consuming excessive amounts of basil may negatively impact blood pressure regulation and increase the risk of bleeding in those taking blood-thinning medications.

 7. Who should avoid consuming basil?